nuprl/TypeWeaver/ECOOP_AE_Submission_Document.md

        `DeepTyper-out/demo/baseline/example-program/`,
        `LambdaNet-out/demo/baseline/example-program/`, and
        `InCoder-out/demo/baseline/example-program/`.
+    5. To compile the TypeScript:
+        - `cd src/weaver; make shell` will drop you into a container with `tsc`, the TypeScript compiler, in your environment.
+        - `cd /data/playground/DeepTyper-out/demo/baseline/example-program` will
+          take you to where the directory is mounted.
+        - `tsc *` will compile the files.
+You can also directly edit the files, and changes will persist when you exit the container.
+        - Repeat for LambdaNet and InCoder.
+        - `exit` to exit the container.
+    5. Run `make clean-playground` to remove the generated files.
+This will also remove `*.csv`, `*.ts`, `*.warn`, `*.err`, and `*.out` files in `data/playground/original/demo/example-program/`.

 - Adding a new model
     1. Create a new directory for the type prediction model, e.g. `NewModel/`.